YexelaV/memory_game/README.md

-# memory_game
-Simple memory game
+# MeGa - simple memory game

-Watch buttons and try to remember their colors and icons
+1. Watch the sequence of colored buttons with icons
+2 .Remember the sequence
+3. Try to reproduce